-The Ireland referendum campaign is just one example of how the backlash against sexual and reproductive rights is increasingly organised and internationally-connected.
-"Today there's really no such thing as a solely local or national struggle on these issues,” Isabel Marler at the Association for Women’s Rights in Development (AWID) told 50.50.
+The Ireland referendum campaign is just one example of how the backlash against sexual and reproductive rights is increasingly organised and internationally connected.
+“Today there's really no such thing as a solely local or national struggle on these issues,” Isabel Marler from the Association for Women’s Rights in Development (AWID) told 50.50.

-Meanwhile, several US anti-abortion groups also have offices, affiliates, or branches in Ireland – including Virginia-based Human Life International.
-Students for Life Ireland appears affiliated with the US group that has the same name.
+Meanwhile, several US anti-abortion groups also have offices, affiliates or branches in Ireland – including Virginia-based Human Life International.
+Students for Life Ireland appears affiliated with the US group of the same name.
 Then there is the Irish Center for Bio-Ethical Reform, a small but highly-visible group that has held protests attended largely by Americans.

 What this means for democracy, everywhere

-The regulation of democratic processes cannot be outsourced to tech companies like Facebook
+The regulation of democratic processes cannot be outsourced to tech companies such as Facebook

-Without this fundamental baseline of transparency, power is not accountable and elections and referenda – particularly tightly-fought contests – can be bought, or “managed”.
-The regulation of democratic processes cannot be outsourced to tech companies like Facebook.
-On Friday, Irish voters will consider a highly-charged issue of immense significance.
+Without this fundamental baseline of transparency, power is not accountable and elections and referenda – particularly tightly fought contests – can be bought, or “managed”.
+The regulation of democratic processes cannot be outsourced to tech companies such as Facebook.
+On Friday, Irish voters will consider a highly charged issue of immense significance.
 It should be the Irish people who get to decide the referendum’s result.